 Turn to Heaven in Hair.
 This deep conditioner can also be used as a mask (it’s not technically a treatment—more on that in a sec), so it’s actually safe to use frequently.
 And its gentle enough that you can leave some in during the rinsing process, prior to styling.

 You probably need more moisture.
 Melt into Moisture is a conditioning treatment mask that should be used once a week.
 It can be left on for a while (some stylists actually recommend sleeping in it!) just be sure to rinse it out (it’s a little too intense to be left in).

-So wait – what’s the difference between a treatment mask and a deep conditioning mask?
+Now that we’ve covered how to use a hair mask for curly hair, what’s the difference between a treatment mask and a deep conditioning mask?
 Well, it depends on who you ask.
 Every brand is different.
 But when it comes to Deva, the difference for us is the strength of the product.
 Our curly hair treatment products (Deep Sea Repair and Melt into Moisture) are powerhouses.
 The ingredients in these formulas are stronger and they deliver a more intense result than our deep conditioner, Heaven in Hair.

 So now that you know the key rules and differences between all of your pampering options, let’s walk through a few scenarios, and which product is right when:

 …your hair is getting dehydrated by salt water and chlorine.
 Aka you need hydration, so turn to Melt Into Moisture.

 …guess what?
 Your hair is about to be dry.
 You need: Melt into Moisture.

 …your hair is likely damaged and extremely dry.
 It’s time to multi-mask.
 You can mix equal parts Deep Sea Repair with Melt into Moisture in your hands, then apply it onto your curls.
 Leave it on for twenty minutes (with or without heat) to give your hair the best of both worlds.
 Be sure to rinse it all out afterwards.

 …your hair is likely going to be frizzy, dried out, and damaged.
 Depending on the depth of the dryness you can exclusively use Deep Sea Repair or choose to multi-mask.

 …aka going for a color that’s close to your natural one, or going from a lighter shade to a darker one, your hair will be dry – use Melt into Moisture.

 …it’s also damaged and dehydrated – time to multi-mask.

 …and you’re waiting, and waiting, to wash your hair, you need to bring the moisture back with Melt into Moisture.

 …turn to Deep Sea Repair.
 Detangling with a brush can be super harsh on your hair, and can cause breakage.
 Help restore your curls with a strengthening treatment.